singnet/dev-portal/tutorials/publish.md

 ```

 `snet channel open-init` has opened and initialized a channel with 10 COGs for `$ORGANIZATION_ID` with
 expiration at 10 days (57600 blocks in the future with 15 sec/blocks).
-You can now use any service under this organization
+You can now use any service under this organization.
 This command prints the id of the created channel, record it to use in the following commands.

 ```sh